stellar/slingshot/zkvm/docs/utreexo.md

 but requires more storage.

+### Memory efficiency

+The implementation represents the sparse binary tree in memory, allocating nodes on the fly.
+Internally, the allocations happen inside a small memory arena maintained in-between tree normalizations, so the individual insertions/deletions can be performed without any system calls.

 ### Caching top levels

+(In development)

 Caching the top 16 levels of nodes requires only ≈4Mb of data to store, but removes 512 bytes of data from each proof.